marifdemirtas/pfp-ebooks/_sources/end_here_comparison.rst

-Before You Start The Activity
+Before You Complete The Activity
 ===============================

 Rate how much you agree with the given statement.

 Rate the first two statements for the **first** student listed on your reflection sheet.

-.. poll:: poll-pre1-s1
+.. poll:: poll-post1-s1
    :option_1: Strongly Disagree
    :option_2: Disagree
    :option_3: Somewhat Disagree